 It’s more modern and tidy than other parts of the city.
 It’s well-served by transportation routes and subway and quite frankly – it’s where real middle-class life takes place in Istanbul.

 I stayed for a week in a (very strange) apartment right behind the Cevahir Mall and thoroughly enjoyed it.
-It was a completely different feel and vibe to Istanbul – one that felt very European/western and if you have been traveling for a while and are searching for something familiar – Sisli is the place to be!
+It had a completely different feel and vibe from Istanbul – one that felt very European/Western.
+If you have been traveling for a while and are searching for something familiar, Sisli is the place to be!

 Hotels in the Sisli Neighborhood – the Melas Hotel